Cryoscope: A Cryogenic Infrared Survey Telescope in Antarctica: Science cases

 \subsection{Neutron Star Mergers}

 On August 17, 2017, the groundbreaking discovery of both gravitational waves and electromagnetic radiation from a binary neutron star (NS) merger marked the dawn of a new era in multi-messenger astrophysics \citep{GW170817}.
 GW170817 lit up the entire electromagnetic spectrum, spanning $\gamma$-rays to radio, and yielded a scientific bonanza in fields as wide-ranging as strong field gravity, nucleosynthesis, extreme states of nuclear matter, the astrophysics of relativistic explosions, and even cosmology \citep{MMA}.
 For the first time, we saw direct evidence of r-process nucleosynthesis, the process by which half of the elements in the periodic table heavier than iron are synthesized \citep{1976ApJ...210..549L}.
 Heavy line blanketing from the large density of bound-bound transitions renders the opacity of r-process rich matter much higher than the conventional iron peak elements, shifting the emergent spectrum of the ``kilonova" out of the optical bands and into the infrared \citep{Metzger:2010MNRAS.406.2650M, barnes:2013ApJ...775...18B,kasen:2013ApJ...774...25K}.

-Therefore, the infrared data are key to understanding the nucleosynthesis.
+The infrared data are therefore key to understanding the nucleosynthesis of heavy elements by the r-process.
 Analysis of the infrared photometric evolution and the vivid broad features in the infrared spectroscopic sequence showed that at least 0.05 solar masses of heavy elements were synthesized by GW170817 \citep{Coulter2017,Drout2017,Evans2017,Kasliwal2017b, Smartt2017, SoHo2017,Cowperthwaite2017,Arcavi2018}.
 Combining the observed ejecta mass with rate estimates indeed gives numbers in the ballpark of the observed r-process abundances in the solar neighborhood.
 However, it is much debated whether the distribution of elemental abundances resembles the solar distribution.
 Evidence for the synthesis of the heaviest elements comes from late-time mid-infrared studies \citep{Kasliwal2019b}.

 This first discovery opens up many questions for future discoveries to answer.
 Was GW170817 a representative NS-NS merger?
 Are NS-NS mergers the only sites of r-process nucleosynthesis?
 Do NS-NS mergers produce heavy elements in the same relative ratio as seen in the solar neighborhood?
 Are the heaviest elements in the third r-process peak, such as gold and platinum, synthesized in NS-NS mergers?
 Which elements are synthesized when a neutron star merges with a black hole (BH)?